 Content-Disposition: attachment; filename=“<Name of the message content>” Content-Type: <Corresponding Content-Type>

-For every MIME body part and subparts, it is possible to include other parameters (Content-Description, Content-Transfer-Encoding, Content-ID), etc.Each resource URL consists of fixed and variable parts.
+For every MIME body part and subparts, it is possible to include other parameters (Content-Description, Content-Transfer-Encoding, Content-ID), etc.

+Resource URL considerations

+Resource URL structure

+Each resource URL consists of fixed and variable parts.

 For fixed parts, the exact string value is defined by this specification.
 Implementations SHALL use the exact string of fixed parts.

 For variable parts, rules how to build the string value are defined by this specification.
 Implementations SHALL follow these rules.
 The variable parts are referred to as “Resource URL variables” in the individual OMA RESTful Network API specifications.
-Resource URL variables are denoted by a name in curly brackets, such as {apiVersion}.Each resource URL contains a variable "apiVersion".
+Resource URL variables are denoted by a name in curly brackets, such as {apiVersion}.

+Use of ‘acr:Authorization’ in as a resource URL variable

+In the case where a resource URL includes a resource URL variable that identifies a user (e.g. {endUserId}, {senderAddress}, etc), the value of this variable MAY be in the form of an ‘acr’ URI [IETF_ACR_draft].

+The use of ‘acr:Authorization’ is a special case that SHALL be suported.
+The reserved keyword ‘Authorization’ MUST not be assigned as an ACR to any particular user.

+When detecting ‘acr:Authorization’ in the resource URL path the server SHALL:

+validate the authorization token passed with the request.
+The server SHALL then use the authorization token to generate a unique identifier mapped to the real user identity, and SHALL replace ‘acr:Authorization’ with that generated unique identifier in the resource URL path, as well as in any applicable elements in the response body (e.g. ‘resourceURL, ‘link’, etc).

+return an HTTP response code “400 Bad Request” if the authorization token is not present in the request or “401 Unauthorized” if the authorization token is invalid.

+For more details on authorization see Appendix D of this specification and [Autho4API_10].

+For any specific impact regarding the use of ‘acr:Authorization’ on a particular OMA RESTful Network API, see the Technical Specification for that particular OMA RESTful Network API.

+API versioning

+Each resource URL contains a variable "apiVersion".
 The value of this variable SHALL be set to "v1" in the initial version of a particular API.
 In subsequent non-backward compatible revisions of the aforementioned API the digit SHALL be incremented by “1” (e.g. increment from “v1” to “v2”).
 A non-backward compatible change is a change that a client which follows the compatibility rules set down in section 5.9 will not be able to cope with.

+Note that subsequent revisions of the same API will not necessarily change the apiVersion value (i.e. if they do not introduce non-backward compatible changes).

+Backward compatibility

-Note that subsequent revisions of the same API will not necessarily change the apiVersion value (i.e. if they do not introduce non-backward compatible changes).When processing an XML data structure that contains attributes and/or elements not known to a client/server conforming to a certain version of the API, the result of processing that data structure SHALL be the same as the result of processing a data structure where these attributes, or elements including their child elements and attributes, were not present.
+When processing an XML data structure that contains attributes and/or elements not known to a client/server conforming to a certain version of the API, the result of processing that data structure SHALL be the same as the result of processing a data structure where these attributes, or elements including their child elements and attributes, were not present.

 When processing a JSON data structure that contains name-value-pairs where the name is not known to a client/server conforming to a certain version of the API, the result of processing that data structure SHALL be the same as the result of processing a data structure where these name-value pairs including their child name-value pairs were not present.